INTERNATIONAL WHALE SHARK

 -

-Approach from either the left or right side of the shark
+Always approach from the left side of the shark, never head-on.

 -